dvingerh/PyInstaLive/.github/issue_template.md

 ###### Command used
 Paste the command here that you are running.
 Don't forget to omit your **username** and **password**.
-If you can reproduce the problem then, if possible, run the same command again with `--verbose` prior to uploading the log files.

 **Example:** ```pyinstalive -u "johndoe" -p "grapefruits" -d "justinbieber"```